Karthikvasudev/terraform/cfn-templates/aip-bi/etl/Readme.md

 --capabilities CAPABILITY_IAM \
 --region us-east-1

-#S3 Archival
-aws cloudformation create-stack \
---stack-name bi-etl-devops-sns-fileuploaded --template-body file://bi-aip-sns-s3-lambda.cfn.json \
---parameters file://bi-aip-sns-s3-lambda-launch-params-us-east-1.json \
---capabilities CAPABILITY_IAM --disable-rollback \
---region us-east-1

-# configure the lambda event source to the sns topic manually
+###Note: After the stack is created,In the console, go to the lambda function(bi-etl-devops-master-AppResources-XXXXX-s3Archival-XXXXXXXXXX) got created and configure the event source of the lambda to the sns topic(bi-devops-sns-etl-file-uploaded) got created.
-aws cloudformation update-stack \
---stack-name bi-etl-devops-master --template-body file://bi-etl-master.cfn.json \
---parameters file://bi-etl-devops-launch-params-us-east-1.json \
---capabilities CAPABILITY_IAM \
---region us-east-1

 ########################################
 # ------ Ireland EU-west-1 Region ------